Welcome to KC02, my personal Kubernetes homelab cluster! KC02 leverages Talos Linux and is managed through a GitOps workflow using FluxCD.

 Running directly on used, energy-efficient hardware gives me full control over the environment while keeping operational costs low. - GitOps workflow with FluxCD

-Every component of the cluster is declared in Git and reconciled automatically, enabling reliable, version-controlled infrastructure changes. - Secrets Management using Mozilla SOPS with Age encryption
+All cluster components are defined declaratively in Git and automatically reconciled, ensuring reliable, version-controlled infrastructure updates. - Secrets Management using Mozilla SOPS with Age encryption

-Secrets are encrypted and stored alongside configuration. - Persistent storage using Synology CSI Driver Persistent storage for applications requiring state is automatically provisioned within a Network Attached Storage (NAS) device.
+Sensitive information is securely encrypted and version-controlled alongside configuration data. - Persistent storage using Synology CSI Driver Persistent storage for applications requiring state is automatically provisioned within a Network Attached Storage (NAS) device.

 - CloudNative PostgreSQL for highly available databases CloudNativePG provides highly available postgres clusters with self-healing, scale up/down of read-only replicas, backups & recovery.